 Raw Fruits and Veggies

-Precision Nutrition explains. ?Raw veggies clean your teeth to a degree (apples, carrots, bell peppers, etc).
+Precision Nutrition explains.
+"Raw veggies clean your teeth to a degree (apples, carrots, bell peppers, etc).
 Eating an apple as dessert after lunch will help to remove material that has adhered to the surface of your teeth.
 Plus, apples contain naturally occurring xylitol."
 Naturally sweet raisins are a source of phytochemicals which amy kill cavity-causing plaque bacteria.
 Some compounds in raisns also affect the growth of bacteria associated with gum disease.

 Speaking from the dental professional's perspective, what other foods do you think should be added to this list?